 The DCAA does not approve specific accounting firms or software tools as DCAA-compliant; instead, it makes an individual compliance determination for each contractor.
 You will not be approved or rejected due to your use or non-use of a specific service provider.

 However, DCAA compliance is a time-consuming and complex task, especially if you have no prior experience dealing with the government.
 Working with a DCAA outsourced accounting service can save you the time and expense of having to build your own DCAA-compliant accounting system from scratch.

-Need help?
-Our government accounting team can answer questions you may have about outsourcing your accounting.
+Acquiring a government contract is a big step!
+If you need assistance, our government accounting team can answer questions you may have about outsourcing your accounting.